saikripa00/Wikipedia-political-figures-analysis/README.md

 - The file contains only countries where no corresponding entry was found in the merged dataset.
 - The regions are included to provide additional context about the geographical distribution of the unmatched countries.

-## Processing Workflow
+## Processing Workflow - Usage

 The jupyter notebook DataCollection_and_Analysis contains the code for collecting data using the APIs and also the processing and analysis.
+Use this notebook and run the cells sequentially to reproduce the results.

 ### Step 1: Retrieve Wikipedia Page Data
 The script retrieves information for articles about politicians and stores it in an intermediary CSV.